nikolas-AI/test-bluebug/README.md

 1. **Clear Description**: Provide a clear and concise description of the issue you're facing.
 Include relevant details such as the web browser and version you are using.

+2. **Steps to Reproduce**: Clearly outline the steps required to reproduce the issue.
+The more specific you can be, the easier it will be for us to identify and fix the problem.

+3. **Screenshots**: If applicable, include screenshots that illustrate the issue.
+This can be especially helpful for visual problems or layout issues.

+4. **Expected vs. Actual Behavior**: Describe what you expected to happen and what actually occurred.
+This contrast can be very informative.

+5. **System Information**: Include information about your operating system and any other relevant software versions (e.g., Node.js, npm, or specific libraries) that might be affecting the website.

+We appreciate your help in improving Bluebug's website by reporting any issues or bugs you encounter.
+Your feedback is valuable in ensuring the quality and reliability of the website.